emirbee/hello-world/README.md

 # hello-world
-im new
-oh btw, i like trains, white shirts and making mobile games.
+i like trains, white shirts and making mobile games.